seyedmo30/Tips/design_pattern/resume.md

 # profile

-Software Developer with over 5 years of experience in designing innovative and scalable solutions using modern development tools and technologies.
-Skilled in developing, deploying, and maintaining software projects with a strong focus on performance optimization and user experience.
-Committed to staying current with industry trends and best practices, continuously improving technical expertise through ongoing learning and professional development.
+Software Developer with 5+ years of experience building scalable, high-performance systems.
+Expert in Go, PostgreSQL, Kafka and modern backend architectures with a focus on clean code, optimization, and reliability.
+Skilled in integrating third-party services and translating business requirements into effective technical solutions.
-Passionate about tackling complex challenges, conducting thorough user testing, and crafting effective solutions.
-Enjoys collaborating within talented teams to build high-quality applications and deliver reliable software products on time and within budget.
-Experienced in integrating with diverse service providers by reading and understanding API documentation, and seamlessly incorporating these services into existing systems.
-Recognized for strong problem-solving skills, attention to detail, and the ability to translate business needs into technical solutions.

 # Professional Experience

-## Microservices Developer — Hasin (Lending Tech)
+## Software Engineer, Hasin - 1 year 6 months
-**Feb 2024 – Present** | *Financial Services*
+**Feb 2024 – Present** |

+Financial Services - Maani is a financial platform under Hasin Holding that provides credit and installment purchase services to employees of partner organizations.

-- Developed multiple microservices within a large-scale distributed system.
+- Developed 5 microservices within a large-scale distributed system, including integrations with third-party services such as Open Banking, Digital Signatures, Promissory Notes, UPG, and Direct Debits.
-- Designed system architecture for integrating with providers including Shahin, Sadad (Open Banking), Iransign (Digital Signature), Eniac, SEP (IPG), and Faraboom (Direct Debit).
-- Built a secure wallet withdrawal service via Open Banking (OBH), with safeguards against double spending.
+- Built a secure wallet withdrawal service via Open Banking, with safeguards against double-spending.
-- Created an internal service template (boilerplate) to accelerate the development of new Golang microservices.
-- Developed a Kafka-based synchronous request package for efficient service-to-service communication.
+- Standardized a Golang microservice template to improve integration consistency and accelerate service startup by 50%.
+- Implemented a reusable Kafka integration library, simplifying service-to-service messaging and improving development efficiency.
-- Improved relational database performance by analyzing queries, monitoring metrics, and applying statistical tools to guide optimizations.
+- Improved Database performance by analyzing queries, monitoring metrics, and applying statistical tools .

-## Backend Software Engineer, Parnian Dadeh Negar Pishrafteh
+## Software Engineer, Parnian Dadeh Negar - 2 years  11 months

 2021/03 – 2024/02
  |
 tehran

 ### Cybersecurity Solutions

+Cybersecurity Solutions - Parnian is a cybersecurity company that provides penetration testing and vulnerability assessment services to government agencies, banks, and enterprises to enhance their security posture.

 - Built and maintained backend systems in Go, Python, and PostgreSQL within a microservices environment.
 - Developed custom Change Data Capture (CDC) pipelines from PostgreSQL to Kafka (Debezium-style).